driessene/acoustic_camera/readme.md

 - Stop(self): Stops the recorder.

 ## AudioSimulator - Stage
-Simulates ideal audio matrixes.
-Only simulates a vector of microphones which are evenly spaced for now.
-Precomputes all signals.
-Each block of data is the same, but with different noise to simulate real life.
+Injects simulated audio into the pipeline.
+Uses a Structure to simulate audio.

 ### Properties
+- structure - Structure: The structure to take simulations from.
+Structures represent a set of elements and can simulate their respective data when given wavevectors.
+More detail is under its own documentation.
-- wave_vectors - List[Geometry.geometry.WaveVector] - The list of wavevectors to simulate projected onto elements.
+- wavevectors - list[WaveVector]: The wavevectors to project onto the structure.
+More documentation on wavevectors is under its own documentation.
-- elements - List[Geometry.geometry.Element]: The list of elements that wavevectors is projected onto.
-- snr - float: Signal-to-noise ratio of the simulator.
-- samplerate - int: The sample rate of the simulator.
-- num_channels - int: The number of elements on the element vector. i.e., the number of audio channels.
-- blocksize - int: The number of samples per block of data.
-- sleep: If true, add a delay to simulate the delay it takes to get a block of audio in real life.
+- wait - bool: If true, add a delay to simulate the delay it takes to get a block of audio in real life.
+Default is True.

-### Calculated properties
-- time_vector - np.array: The points in time that samples are generated at.
-- waveforms - np.array: The sound waves generated from the provided wavevectors.
-- steering_vectors - np.array: A list of steering vectors.
-Index matches index of elements.
-- signal_matrix - np.array: The simulation result for each element.
-Result of the optimal simulation
-- signal_power - float: The power of the signal matrix.
-- noise_power - float: The power of the simulated noise.
+- randomize_phase - bool: If true, randomize the phase of elements.
+All elements will have the same randomized phase.
+Default is True.

 ## Filter - Stage
 A filter is a [digital filter](https://en.wikipedia.org/wiki/Digital_filter).
 These filters can either be FIR or IIR filters